LibrariesHacked/librarieshacked.github.io/_posts/2014-06-13-introduction.md

 ## Hack events in libraries

-**Hacks** produce technological solutions created within communities, to provide innovative uses of data.
+**Hacks** are technological solutions created within communities, to provide innovative uses of data.

 Libraries are places for data and information, and making that open to the community.
-A natural setting for hack projects is therefore a library, which is why this site will focus on library hack events.
+A natural setting for hack projects is a library, which is why this site will focus on library hack events.

 ## Articles and collaboration

-Articles from a variety of sources will be put on the site to provide guidance for those interested in the technology.
+Articles from a variety of sources will be put on the site to provide guidance for those interested in technology.
 Some examples of these will be:

 - library technology suppliers detailing the technological aspects of their solutions.
 - descriptions of tools used for data analysis.